 This is a monthly, taxable benefit for individuals under 65 who have made sufficient contributions to the CPP and have a severe and prolonged disability that prevents regular work.

-Website: Service Canada – CPP Disability Benefit
+Website: Canada Pension Plan (CPP) Disability Benefit

 Registered Disability Savings Plan (RDSP)